Independent Housing Outcomes

 The purpose of the housing choice voucher set-aside is to provide opportunities for individuals in the Settlement Agreement population to move into independent rental housing, with supports as needed, from institutions, ICF-IDD’s, nursing homes, group homes, their family’s home, etc. If an individual is currently living in his or her own rental housing and there are other eligible individuals that want to live in their own home in the same locality or the individual would like to live with his or her parent(s), grandparent(s) or legal guardian, a referral will not be made.
 In addition, eligible individuals must be included in the DOJ target population, at least 18 years of age or older and be the head of household/voucher recipient for lease purposes.

-- Priority #1- eligible individuals who, at the time of referral, have participated or been approved for the Rental Choice VA pilot program, are in good standing with the program, and state funding for Rental Choice VA continues to be time limited.
+- Priority #1- eligible individuals who, at the time of referral, are currently participating in the Rental Choice VA pilot program, are in good standing with the program, and state funding for Rental Choice VA continues to be time limited.

 - Priority #2- eligible individuals who, at the time of referral, reside at any of the Commonwealth’s training centers and who choose to live in a more integrated, less restrictive, community setting.